StarKRE22/Atomic/Docs/Elements/Collections/ReactiveDictionary.md

 | Remove          | 7.20                   | 11.50                          |
 | TryGetValue     | 12.30                  | 10.40                          |

-> **Note:** `ReactiveDictionary` introduces minimal overhead for common operations like `Add` and `Clear`.
+`ReactiveDictionary` introduces minimal overhead for common operations like `Add` and `Clear`.
 In some operations like `Indexer Get` and `TryGetValue`, it can even be slightly faster due to internal optimizations. `Remove` and `Indexer Set` may have slightly higher latency compared to a standard `Dictionary` because of event invocation and reactive state management.